Withdrawal, Leave of Absence, and Reinstatement

 - Postdoctoral students: their department Chairperson and/or Director, the Associate Dean of Academic Affairs and the Registrar

-- Students with financial assistance: the Office of Student Financial Services
+- Students with financial assistance: the Student Financial Services office

 A leave of absence or withdrawal may affect eligibility for financial assistance.
 A withdrawal or leave of absence may also result in a refund of tuition, depending on the effective date of the withdrawal/leave of absence.
 The withdrawal schedule is based on SDM’s enrollment dates:

 - Withdrawal prior to the first day of classes/first day of orientation (new students): 100% tuition and applicable fees

 - Withdrawal during the first two weeks of classes: 80% tuition, 0% fees

 - Withdrawal during the third week of classes: 60% tuition, 0% fees